 So…is 432 Abercorn Street Haunted?

-The Walden family sold 432 Abercorn Street for the bargain basement price (for a Savannah Historic District Trust Lot) of 1.2 million in June of 2018, and the new owners immediately went to work renovating it.
+The Walden family sold 432 Abercorn Street for the bargain basement price (for a Savannah Historic District Trust Lot) of 1.2 million in June of 2018.
+It changed hands again soon after that, and the new owners immediately went to work renovating it.

 They’ve done an incredible job on the house — even winning a 2021 Historic Savannah Foundation Preservation Award for their efforts.
 It’s easily one of my favorites homes in Savannah.